 Prior to the 1997 crises, Thailand and Malaysia had supported almost entirely fixed exchange rates for several decades, while Indonesia and Korea had permitted only limited managed floating.
-In consequence, earlier adjustments that might have removed some of the pressure from those countries in 1997 were not made, and the swings in exchange rates that accompanied the onsets of the crisis (when countries could no longer defend their rates) were commensurately larger and resulted in much larger shocks to the domestic economy.
+In consequence, earlier adjustments which might have removed some of the pressure from those countries in 1997 were not made, and the swings in exchange rates which accompanied the onsets of the crisis (when countries could no longer defend their rates) were commensurately larger and resulted in much larger shocks to the domestic economy.
 The price of a dollar almost doubled in Korea, for example.
-But the biggest change was in Indonesia, where the pre-crisis exchange rate was 2380 rupiahs per U.S. dollar at the end of 1996 and peaked during the crisis at over 17,000 rupiahs per U.S. dollar, falling back to between 9,000 and 10,000 by 2000-01.
+But the biggest change was in Indonesia, where the pre-crisis exchange rate was Rs.2380 per U.S. dollar at the end of 1996 and peaked during the crisis at over Rs.
+17,000 per U.S. dollar, falling back to Rs.
+9,000-10,000 by 2000-01.

-In analyzing the Asian financial crises, IMF researchers have concluded that when a flexible exchange rate facilitated the needed external adjustment in the 1990s, the response to policy changes was accompanied by larger output gains than under fixed exchange rates (Ghosh et al. 2005, pp. 107ff).
-10 But there are other reasons why a flexible exchange rate is probably preferable.
-When exchange rates are fixed (or heavily managed), expectations form that the exchange rate will stay within a relatively small range, and the temptation not to hedge foreign currency borrowing is strong.
-Insofar as uncovered dollar liabilities in the banking system (or of banks' borrowers) are larger under fixed exchange rates, the shock to the system when the exchange rate is forced to change is larger.11
+In analyzing the Asian financial crises, IMF researchers have concluded that when a flexible exchange rate facilitated the needed external adjustment in the 1990s, the response to policy changes was accompanied by larger output gains than under fixed exchange rates.
+(Ghosh, Christofides, et al. 2005, Pp. 107ff).11 But there are other reasons why a flexible exchange rate is probably preferable.
+When exchange rates are fixed (or heavily managed), expectations form that the exchange rate will stay within a relatively small range, and the temptation not to hedge foreign-currency borrowing is strong.
+Insofar as uncovered dollar liabilities in the banking system (or of banks' borrowers) are larger under fixed exchange rates, the shock to the system when the exchange rate is forced to change is larger.12